You can create a new data extraction file (the extension is .ept) with New.

 To save a newly-created & -edited data extraction file, click File -> Save, or click on the toolbar, or press Ctrl+S, to open the Save as dialog box, where you select a location and edit the file name and click Save as to save the file.

-To save the updates of a data extraction file, you can click File -> Save, or the Save icon on the toolbar, or press Ctrl+S.
+To save the updates of a data extraction file, you can click File -> Save, or the Save button on the toolbar, or press Ctrl+S.

 With Save as, you can save an existing data extraction file in another location or with another name.